What are the options for residential solar electric in Ontario in 2021?

 Answer from Green Energy Efficient Homes

-[Note – this question came via email through Dave, a good friend of mine who like me has a solar electric system on his roof.]
+Note – this question came via email through Dave, a good friend of mine who like me has a solar electric system on his roof.

 During the tenure of the Liberals in Ontario there was a MicroFIT program (FIT = Feed In Tariff) for renewable energy installations.
 For solar that meant, if you install an approved solar electric system, you get paid a set rate, for a 20-year term, for the electricity you generate from your solar panels, and you get charged whatever the regular rates are for electricity you consume.
 You have two meters running, one for what you’re producing and one for what you use.
-That’s the setup Dave and I have on our houses.
+That’s the setup my best friend and I each have on our houses.

-The FIT program was pretty successful; such programs exist(ed) all over the developed world and are a big part of what has accelerated the downward movement of solar panels.
 The rate you got for your 20 year contract was set up front, but the contract rate for new installations kept declining year after year — people who signed later got lower rates per kWh generated, because the assumption is they also spent less installing their system.
-So for instance Dave put his system up a couple of years before me and I think he gets $0.56 per kWh, while I only get $0.39 per kWh (the first people who did MicroFIT got something like $0.80 per kWh).
-But Dave paid more for his installation, on a per kWh basis, than I did, because solar panel prices are constantly dropping; the contract rate each year was designed to give about an 8 year payback based on cost of installation that year.
+So for instance my friend put his system up a couple of years before me and gets $0.56 per kWh, while I only get $0.39 per kWh (the first people who did MicroFIT got something like $0.80 per kWh).
+But my friend paid more for his installation, on a per kWh basis, than I did, because solar panel prices are constantly dropping; the contract rate each year was designed to give about an 8 year payback based on cost of installation that year.
 So if all went according to plan, you would have 8 years of earning back your investment and 12 years of profit.

 You could hire a company to do all the installation work and application work for you, and pay the costs yourself; another option that was offered was to rent your roof to a company that owned the panels, and they would profit from the income from the electricity they generated, and then they would pay you rent at some agreed upon rate (based on what you generated, or just a flat rate per year).